 To further develop these skills and attitudes, the School of Medicine uses the following core competencies as the foundation for all educational experiences, as well as the selection of new students.

 Interpersonal and communication skills are crucial to a successful doctor-patient relationship.
-Through immediate and ongoing patient interaction, our students learn to engage with patients, families and other members of the health care team.
+Through immediate and ongoing patient interaction, our students learn to engage with patients, families and other members of the health care team (interprofessional collaboration).
 Our graduates are able to establish a therapeutic relationship with patients, regardless of age or cultural background, and are able to communicate in an effective manner.

 The medical knowledge students gain during their four years of medical training allows our graduates to apply both basic and clinical science to understand, explain and solve complex, multi-system problems.
 Our students receive four years of outstanding clinical education that sets them apart from other medical school graduates, allowing our students greater opportunity to evaluate problems from multiple perspectives and to identify an appropriate and rational solution to address those problems.
 Additionally, our graduates are able to apply the knowledge, skills and concepts from all scientific perspectives to overall patient care.